3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: Kibuneguchi Station → Takaragaike Station via Local Demachiyanagi Eizan Kurama Line and then → Ginkakuji-michi via 5, 7, or 204 City Bus (55 min, 8 stops then 9 stops, ¥640)

-Following your hike, commute back into the city to enjoy your final day touring temples in Kyoto.
+Following the hike, commute back into the city to enjoy a final day touring temples in Kyoto.

 Philosopher's Path

-Just outside Ginkaku-ji you’ll find the Philosopher's Path, where philosopher Nishida Kitaro famously strolled as a place of contemplation during his daily meditation walks.
-Running alongside the clear waters of the Lake Biwa canal, you’ll advance under hundreds of cherry trees, which during springtime bloom into a breathtaking canopy of pink cherry blossoms.
+Just outside Ginkaku-ji find the Philosopher's Path, where philosopher Nishida Kitaro famously strolled during his daily meditation walks.
+Running alongside the clear waters of the Lake Biwa canal, advance under hundreds of cherry trees which bloom during spring into a breathtaking canopy of pink cherry blossoms.

-Regardless of the season, the path offers a tranquil and reflective environment, ideal for walking, meditating, or simply enjoying nature.
+Regardless of season, the path offers a tranquil and reflective environment, ideal for walking, contemplating, or simply enjoying nature.
 The serene ambiance is enhanced by the gentle flow of the canal and the lush greenery surrounding it.
-Since you’ll be starting from the northern end, follow the canal and head south to your next stop, Nanzen-ji, passing traditional Japanese gardens, tea houses, and local shops along the way.
+Starting from the northern end, follow the canal south to your next stop, Nanzen-ji, passing traditional Japanese gardens, tea houses, and local shops along the way.

-Spoiler alert, Nanzen-ji is yet another important Rinzai Zen Buddhist temple in Japan.
-We didn’t actually pay to enter this temple, instead sipping on bottles of Coca-Cola from a nearby vending machine and enjoying the peaceful scenery for free—which you’re welcome to do as well if you need to kill time before the next activity!
+Nanzen-ji is yet another important Rinzai Zen Buddhist temple in Japan.
+I didn’t actually pay to enter, instead sipping on Coca-Cola from a nearby vending machine and enjoying the peaceful scenery for free—which you can do as well to kill time before the next activity!

 Lunch - Umemori Sushi School